As an anti-trafficking NGO leader,

 A teenager and his fellow ice hockey goalie raised $2,500!
 On the nose.
 (Or maybe we should say, "On the face mask!")

 Do you have someone (or lots of someones) that would raise funds and friends for you?

 Now, Freecember won't be a fit for everyone.
 That's okay.

 Freecember may NOT be a fit for you and your team if:

 If it's not a fit for you, no worries.
 We're thankful for you and what you're doing.
-Maybe you know the leader of an NGO it would be a winner for or someone who would enjoy the opportunity to join in and raise funds and friends for an NGO they care about.
-Let them know about Freecember and the possibility to raise new funds and new friends for their grassroots NGO.
+Maybe you know the leader of an non-profit it would be a winner for or someone who would enjoy the opportunity to join in and raise funds and friends for an non-profit they care about.
+Let them know about Freecember and the possibility to raise new funds and new friends for their grassroots non-profits.

 Freecember could be for you and your team, if you do have

 vision or can show new people the difference you're making